Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Every language is flawed, so what?

-What does it matter if TypeScript is flawed?
+Why should anyone care how or why TypeScript is flawed?

-That's easy.
+Let me explain.

 Surprise.